yukun-dong/how-to/[Document]-Command-and-Response-(Preview-Feature).md

 > 1. Upgrade to the latest [Teams Toolkit](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension).
 > 1. Open Visual Studio Code and find `Manage` icon from sidebar (Bottom Left)
 > 1. Select `Settings` and find `Teams Toolkit` under `Extensions` section.
-> 1. Tick the checkbox for `Enable GA Preview Features.
+> 1. Tick the checkbox for `Enable Preview Features`.
 > 1. Restart Visual Studio Code.

 Microsoft Teams allows you to automate simple and repetitive tasks right inside a conversation.
 You can build a Teams bot that can respond to simple commands sent in chats with adaptive cards.